 This one comes close, actually: creating a single world that is shared by every player, and that grows organically as they play.
 Being able to pull something like that off with a talented team would be pretty close to a dream project.

-Pretty much everything.
-SpatialOS allows you to forget about the implementation details and lets you pretend you're working in a single, seamless, persistent world.
+I pretty much couldn't have done anything I wanted without SpatialOS.
+It allows you to forget about the implementation details and lets you pretend you're working in a single, seamless, persistent world.
 Building the technology to enable this would be an enormous amount of work, not to mention setting up the infrastructure to run it all.

 I'll concentrate on one game before I think about any others!